3.5-FORMULAS AND FUNCTIONS

 Recently Used: All recently used functions

-Financial: Accrued interest, cash flow return rates and additional financial functions
+Financial: Accrued interest, cash flow return rates and additional financial

 Logical: And, If, True, False, etc.